1994 North American cold wave

 The 1994 North American cold wave occurred over the midwestern and eastern regions of the United States and southern Canada in January 1994.
 The cold wave caused over 100 deaths in the United States.
 Two notable cold air events took place from January 18–19 and January 21–22.
 There were 67 minimum temperature records set on January 19.
-During this time, much of the United States experienced its coldest temperatures since February 1934.
+During this time, much of the United States experienced its coldest temperatures since a major storm on February 20, 1934.